grnet/agkyra/docs/design/algorithm.rst

     mark_as_failed:
-      remove object from heartbeat
-      include (serial, file) in failed serials
+      include (serial, file) in failed serials, if failed sync should not be replayed

     main loop:
       for every archive, probe candidate files
-      for every file with updated serial, decide sync
+      for every file with updated serial, decide sync launch syncs